Kim Kardashian Bounces On A Trampoline In A White Bikini In New Video

 Kim Kardashian was showing off her bikini body as she hit the trampoline this week.
-Daily Mail reports that the mom of three was showing off her toned figure in a white two piece bikini in a new video she shared with her followers on Instagram Stories this week as she bounced up and down in her swimwear.
+Daily Mail reports that the mom of three was showing off her toned figure in a white two-piece bikini in a new video she shared with her followers on Instagram Stories this week as she bounced up and down in her swimwear.

 In the new clip she shared with her millions of fans on August 8, Kim could be seen matching a friend in a skimpy white bikini as the twosome took to the trampoline for a little fun jumping around.